unrealwork/atsd-use-cases/OrovilleDam/README.md

 | 2462228.8                  | 18.0                        | 136790.5                         |
 ```

 Based off of our estimate, for every inch of rainfall at the Oroville dam, 136,790.5 acre-feet will be added to the reservoir.
-As of 5:00 am PT on February 15th, there is 307,145 af
+As of 5:00 am PT on February 15th, there was 307,145 af
 of space left in the reservoir before it reaches its threshold.
-The maximum outflow per day that the dam is able is push out is **142,034 afd**, which was achieved on February 14th.
+The maximum outflow per day that the dam is able is push out is **142,034 afd**, which was achieved on [February 14th](https://apps.axibase.com/chartlab/dee79515/2#fullscreen).
 So, if we multiply the rainfall per day by our acre-feet rate (136,790.5) and subtract the maximum outflow, we should get a storage amount added per day.
 If we then divide the
 storage added per day, we should get a answer for how many days it would take for the storage to reach threshold capacity again.
 Below is a table showing the amount of time for the
 dam storage to reach threshold capacity for a given amount of rainfall per day.